folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "If I'm not his vote then you need to bring his fuckin' head" > Vote

-* Kendrick's campaign of totalitarian executions seems to be taking place that is a nominal democracy.
-Elections are still being held and Kendrick could theoretically be voted out of power.
-However, if anyone tries to oppose him by running an effective opposition campain or even casting a vote for the opposition, Kendrick wants such a person to be beheaded.
+* Kendrick's campaign of totalitarian executions seems to be taking place in a nominal democracy.
+Elections are still being held, and Kendrick could theoretically be voted out of power.
+However, if anyone tries to oppose him by running an effective opposition campaign or even casting a vote for the opposition, Kendrick wants such a person to be beheaded.

-* This kind of election where voters are not free to cast their vote without suffering retribution for voting against the ruling party is often referred to as a "sham election".
+* This kind of election, where voters are not free to cast their vote without suffering retribution for voting against the ruling party, is often referred to as a "sham election."

-* Months before the release of "Watch the Party Die" in March of 2024, the United States and other Western European allies denounced Russia's presidential election as a "sham election" after Vladimir Putin was re-elected as President of Russia with 88% of vote, which happed to be the highest percentage vote in the history of Russian democracy.
+* Months before the release of "Watch the Party Die" in March of 2024, the United States and other Western European allies denounced Russia's presidential election as a "sham election" after Vladimir Putin was re-elected as President of Russia with 88% of the vote, which happened to be the highest percentage vote in the history of Russian democracy.

-* Vladimir Putin's re-election follows more than a decade in which political opposition leaders have been harrassed, silenced, imprisoned and assasinated.
-The most recent casualty was Alexei Navalny who died in a Russian prison under suspicious circumstances in February of 2024, just a month before the election.
+* Vladimir Putin's re-election follows more than a decade in which political opposition leaders have been harassed, silenced, imprisoned, and assassinated.
+The most recent casualty was Alexei Navalny, who died in a Russian prison under suspicious circumstances in February of 2024, just a month before the election.

-* On the track "Savior" from *Mr. Morale & the Big Steppers*, Kendrick specifially highlighted Vladimir Putin as an example of oppresive leadership after he invaded Ukraine in Febrary of 2022 after claiming that Ukraine was governed by a neo-Nazi regime.
+* On the track "Savior" from *Mr. Morale & the Big Steppers*, Kendrick specifically highlighted Vladimir Putin as an example of oppressive leadership after he invaded Ukraine in February of 2022 after claiming that Ukraine was governed by a neo-Nazi regime.

-  * **Vladimir making nightmares
+  * ***Vladimir making nightmares
   But that's how we all think**
   The collective conscious
-  Calamities on repeat
+  Calamities on repeat*

-* While Kendrick did highlight Vladimir Putin's destructive behavior on "Savior", Kendrick overall point seemed to be that Vladimir Putin is not unique or even outside of the norm.
-Instead, Kendrick asserted that Vladimir Putin's behavior simply reveals the way that all of us natrually think.
-Here on "Watch the Party Die", Kendrick proudly expresses this collective way thought as he seeks to eliminate anyone who does not support his vigilante campaign.
+* While Kendrick did highlight Vladimir Putin's destructive behavior on "Savior," Kendrick's overall point seemed to be that Vladimir Putin is not unique or even outside of the norm.
+Instead, Kendrick asserted that Vladimir Putin's behavior simply reveals the way that all of us naturally think.
+Here on "Watch the Party Die," Kendrick proudly expresses this collective way of thought as he seeks to eliminate anyone who does not support his vigilante campaign.

 {{< /details >}}